Google Drive Duplicate Folders with 2 Ways

 As far as I know, “Make a copy” can copy multiple files in Google Drive, but you are not allowed to copy a whole folder and its contents simultaneously.
 So, if you don’t mind creating a new folder to store all files you want to copy, you can make a copy of original files and move it to the created new folders.
-Besides, you can use Google Backup and Sync.
+Besides, you can use Google Drive for desktop.

 From above, you may already know how to do it.
 But it’s not the specific steps.
 If you want a step-by-step guide, continue to see below and learn how to duplicate folders in Google Drive.

 Step 1.
 Go to your Google drive, then use “Ctrl + A” to select all files, then right-click it and select “Make a copy” from the context menu.
 After copying, you will see a copy of original files, and its name is “copy of “plus the original file name.

 Step 2.
 Right-click all the copies, select “Move to”.